 Jimi Hendrix performs at the Felt Forum on January 28, 1970, in New York City, New York.
 (Photo by Walter Iooss Jr./Getty Images)

-Joplin’s death was a major event.
-It occurred barely two weeks after the death of another musical legend, Jimi Hendrix, who was actually the same age as Janis (27) when he died too.
 Music critics and fans paid tribute to Joplin in every way imaginable and mourned her passing.
-Various books and memoirs were also released in the years to follow, like Buried Alive: The Biography of Janis Joplin by Myra Friedman, the controversial Going Down With Janis by Peggy Caserta, and Love, Janis by Joplin’s little sister Laura, but it was Joplin’s music that really cemented her legacy.
+Various books and memoirs were also released in the years to follow, such as Buried Alive: The Biography of Janis Joplin by Myra Friedman, the controversial Going Down with Janis by Peggy Caserta, and Love, Janis by Joplin’s little sister Laura, but it was Joplin’s music that really cemented her legacy.

 Singer Stevie Nicks of British-American rock band Fleetwood Mac in a recording studio in New Haven, Connecticut, USA, October 1975.
 (Photo by Fin Costello /Redferns /Getty Images)